Line of Lode Miner’s Memorial

 The striking architecturally designed memorial, which was opened in 2001, has the name of each miner who perished etched into freestanding glass panels within the high, rust-red steel walls.

-Passing through the monument is sobering: spend a while reflecting on the human tragedy that encompasses a key part of the city’s mining history.
+Walking through the monument is a solemn experience.
+Spend a while reflecting on the human tragedy that encompasses a key part of the city’s mining history.

 There are also spectacular views from the summit of the gigantic hill or mullock on which the memorial is built (in essence a 30m-high pile of mining waste material).
 The views are particularly spectacular at night.